 How to Apply

-- GRE Score(s).
-The Graduate Record Examination (verbal, quantitative and analytical writing) is required.
-The GRE must be completed within the last 5 years at the time of application and include verbal, quantitative and analytical writing scores.
+- GRE Scores: The Graduate Record Examination (verbal, quantitative, and analytical writing) is required.
+The GRE must be completed within the last five years at the time of application and include verbal, quantitative, and analytical writing scores.
 A combination of scores from separate exam dates may not be utilized.
-To submit your GRE score, provide ETS with the Institution Code: 7504
+To submit your GRE score, provide ETS with the Institution Code: 7504.

 - Three Letters of Recommendation: Request letters of recommendation from previous faculty members familiar with your academic performance.
 Two of the three should be from faculty members familiar with your course work in the major.
 Letters of recommendation should be completed within the CSDCAS system.

 - Application Letter.
-Submit a letter (business format, 12 pt font, and less than 2 pages) to the Audiology Admissions Committee via CSDCAS that includes: a.
-An explanation of your interest in audiology. b.
-Your long-term and short-term goals. c.
-Other information you deem relevant to the committee’s decision making process.
+Submit a letter (business format, 12 pt font, and <2 pages) to the Audiology Admissions Committee via CSDCAS that includes:

-- Graduate Assistantship Application: A limited number of graduate assistant positions are available in the department and with our clinical partners.
+Optional: A limited number of graduate assistant positions are available in the department and with our clinical partners.
 Decisions about graduate assistantship awards are not made until after an admissions offer is accepted.
-The graduate assistantship application is posted on the program website.
-To apply for a graduate assistantship, the application and the required written essay must be submitted to:
+The graduate assistantship application is posted on the Graduate Assistanceships page.
+To apply for a graduate assistantship, an application and the required written essay must be submitted to:

 2801 S. University Ave., Suite 600 UP